moleculerjs/moleculer/README.md

 > The name of method can't be `name`, `version`, `settings`, `schema`, `broker`, `actions`, `logger`, because these words are reserved.

 ## Lifecycle events
-There are some lifecycle service events, what will be triggered by ServiceBroker.
+There are some lifecycle service events, that will be triggered by ServiceBroker.

 ```js
 {